Secure Channel Specifics

 YubiKey Secure Channel External Authenticate flow

 Step 1:The External Authenticate flow starts with the client receiving the card challenge from the YubiKey created during the Initialize Update command.
-From that point, the client will define the session security settings - the YubiKey only supports the strictest option, with both commands and responses encrypted and have associated MACs generated.
+From that point, the client defines the session security settings - the YubiKey only supports the strictest option, with both commands and responses encrypted and associated MACs generated.
 As with the Initialize Update flow, the client creates a challenge and encrypts it with the session encryption key.
 However, a MAC value from the previous challenge is also created and appended to the challenge, creating a chain of commands to be tracked.
 The Challenge and MAC chain value are then used to create a command MAC using the S-MAC key, and both are sent to the YubiKey.

 At this point, a secure channel has been established between the client and the YubiKey.